rastko909/frothies/README.md

 ## 5. Identify and describe the software to be used in your App.

+The Frothies web application was built using the following software.

+*Ruby*

+Ruby is the main programming language that Frothies is built with.
+*Rails*

+Rails is an open source development framework for web applications written in Ruby.
+As a model-view-controller framework, it provides the database structure, .
+Ultimately, it communicates with Rack, the middleware communicating directly with the web server.

+*HTML*

+Hypertext Markup Language was used for the structure of Frothies pages with embedded ruby (erb)—HTML with Ruby code inside it.
+This allowed the development to include Ruby functionality in a format that the code could output a pure HTML file.

+*CSS*
+Cascading Style Sheets were used to style the Frothies web pages.
+We used SCSS, a superset of CSS, so that we were able to extend the functionality of CSS, including by storing styles as variables and nesting.
+Many of our pages had Bootstrap 4 elements, which also required SCSS files to be used.

+*Javascript*

+We used Javascript, an object-oriented programming langauge for web desing, for dynamic parts of the site, such as replacing our Stripe payment button and hiding inputs and labels when a user signs up.

 ## 6. Identify the database to be used in your App and provide a justification for your choice.